-This amendment to Resolution 2021-43 is to further support the work of the annual strategic plan by adding four tasks to the contract.
+This amendment to Resolution 2021-43 is to further support the work of the annual strategic plan by adding three tasks to the contract.
 The first task is to incorporate a review of TARC's paratransit services and develop a performance measurement and monitoring system focused on paratransit service, including a current state assessment, a customer engagement process, and a peer review.
 The second task is to engage and facilitate the Board of Directors in an executive retreat that will seek to facilitate discussion amongst the Board members and projects for the upcoming year.
 The third task is to engage the senior management team for continued work on the annual strategic plan and incorporate new feedback from the Board into the annual process.
-The fourth task is to do fixed-route, paratransit and community surveys, which consist of developing the survey and then initially surveying to establish a satisfaction baseline.
-After establishing the baseline, then an additional survey will be conducted after TARC has the opportunity to implement feedback from the initial survey.

-Attached is a resolution requesting the Board of Directors to amend the contract with TransPro to add these three additional tasks for Fiscal Year 2022 for the following amounts for a total of \$291,318:
+Attached is a resolution requesting the Board of Directors to amend the contract with TransPro to add these three additional tasks for Fiscal Year 2022 for the following amounts for a total of \$91,007:

-- Task 1- Work Order 5 Paratransit Assessment: \$74,695 - Task 2 Work Order 6 Board of Directors Retreat: \$9,500 - Task 3 Work Order 7 Management Team Workshop: \$ 6,812 - Task 4 Work Order 8 Surveys: \$291,318
+- Task 1- Work Order 5 Paratransit Assessment: \$74,695 - Task 2 Work Order 6 Board of Directors Retreat: \$9,500 - Task 3 Work Order 7 Management Team Workshop: \$ 6,812